Librarika/manual/docs/members.md

 Also, they can perform some activities that is otherwise not possible, such as: request item, write review, access catalogs in a private library.

-#### Enable member access
+#### Enable Member Access

-Enabling membr access is very easy.
+Enabling member access is very easy.
 You can do it in following way:

 * Go to the members edit page as per above [edit member](#edit-existing-member) instruction.
 * Enter email address of the member if empty.